 (BTW Here's a really good article on Leone's influence.)

-The program begins at 6:30 pm (note time) in the second floor meeting room.
-The film runs 111 minutes and is in color.
-Rated (more or less) PG.
+The program begins at 6:30 pm in the library's meeting room on the second floor.
+The film, dubbed in English, runs about 100 minutes and is in color.
+Rated R.

-I usually begin each screening with a brief discussion of the film's production and its influence over the decades.
+I usually begin each screening with a brief discussion of the film's production and it's influence over the decades.
 Both film buffs and ingénues are welcome.
-Hope you can join us!
-And check out our future upcoming films by clicking here.
+Hope you can join us.
+And click here to see what we'll be showing next!